 The Mitzvah is presented with a post-performance lecture and Q&A led by Grunwald or one of three Mitzvah Project Teaching Artists.
 In the lecture the presenter sheds light on their own family's Holocaust story and examines the unique — and tragic — history that produced tens of thousands of half and quarter Jewish Wehrmacht soldiers (mostly junior and senior officers) who were the product of two centuries of German-Jewish assimilation, intermarriage, conversion and the striving of a people committed to calling the German Fatherland their home.

 The presenter segues to American history and examines the role that America’s Jim Crow Laws played in providing a model for the Nazis' Nuremberg Laws.
-They go on to explore the failed January 6th insurrection in our nation's capital and its connection to the recent upsurge in white supremacism and the ways in which prejudice in its many forms has been manifesting, most tragically, in our schools.
+They go on to explore the failed insurrection of January 6, 2021 in our nation's capital and its connection to the recent upsurge in white supremacism and the ways in which prejudice in its many forms has been manifesting, most tragically, in our schools.
 "Young hearts and minds are up for grabs and the forces of intolerance, most especially the alt-right, have become more and more sophisticated at luring young people, in particular, but not exclusively, young white boys, into their web of hate," says Grunwald.

 The last section of the presenter's talk examines how advances in human biology and genetics totally debunk racialist mythology.